 Sometimes exercising on your own is not enough, and you need the help of a trained physical therapist to teach you specific movements that will improve mobility and range of motion, and rebuild or maintain strength.

-Massage therapy is a wonderfully effective way to ease the pain.
+Massage therapy is a wonderful, pain management technique.
 Several techniques relieve muscle and joint tension.
 For example, myofascial release relaxes broad muscle groups and increases blood flow to those large muscles to help alleviate pain and reduce soft tissue inflammation.
 Techniques like AFR (Active Fibrotic Release) and ART (Active Release Technique) are used to break up scar tissues that are trapping nerves and restricting blood vessels and thus creating pain.

 Many people get relief from pain by engaging in mind-body therapies.

 There is increasing scientific evidence that mind-body techniques like meditation and tai chi help you control your own pain.
 There is a link between raw physical pain (sensory pain) and your emotional reaction to pain (affective pain).
-Meditation can help you train your mind to perceive the intensity and unpleasant aspects of pain much differently.
+Pain relief meditation techniques can help you train your mind to perceive the intensity and unpleasant aspects of pain much differently.
 It’s the same concept that athletes use to “play through the pain.”

 Biofeedback is a related technique whereby the patient learns breathing and relaxation while being monitored.
 This way, you can see your own physiological reactions (blood pressure, heart rate, etc.) to the calming techniques.
-Visualizing the reaction helps you to have the same response when you’re not hooked up to the equipment.
+Visualizing the reaction with this advanced pain management helps you to have the same response when you’re not hooked up to the equipment.

-Various needle and injection therapies can be quite effective for pain management.
+Various needle and injection therapies are advanced pain relief techniques.
+They can be quite effective for pain management.

 The ancient Chinese technique of acupuncture is used by millions as a pain relief technique.
-The practitioner inserts a very thin needle into one or more of the 400 known acupoints throughout the body.
+In this non-surgical pain management, the practitioner inserts a very thin needle into one or more of the 400 known acupoints throughout the body.
 Pain is an indication that the body’s energy flow is out of balance, so the needle insertion restores the acupoint to the proper balance, and at the same time, the needles excite the nerves in the area, therefore interrupting pain signals.